shiny-meetings/shiny-meetings/README.md

 project, inspired by the `TidyTuesday` project.
 Following is the general
 workflow:

-- Propose a 15-day project shiny app project [here](https://github.com/durraniu/shiny-meetings/discussions/3)
+- Propose a 15-day shiny app project [here](https://github.com/durraniu/shiny-meetings/discussions/3)
 - Choose a [TidyTuesday
   dataset](https://github.com/rfordatascience/tidytuesday) if it is a